thocroUKHO/S104_and_S111_XML_catalogue_generation/README.md

 `hdf5_limits_and_check("104","name_of_your_104_file.h5")`

-If this doesn't work, see if you can follow the error messages through as to why, or email thomas.cropper@ukho.gov.uk
+If this doesn't work, see if you can follow the error messages through as to why, or email customerservices@ukho.gov.uk

 ## Step 4